christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 ![]({{ site.url }}/img/appengine_split_traffic.png)

-You can divide the traffic between more than 2 different versions.
+You can divide the traffic between more than 2 different versions : A/B/C/D... testing.

 # Deploy multiple services